RamanSharma100/Reactjs-voice-controllable-website/README.md

     6. Voice controlled search
     7. Voice controlled video controls
     8. Voice controlled form filling

+    Not only this it is giving responses also

 ## This is having more than 35+ commands